dtinth/essay/README.md

 # essay

+Generate your JavaScript library out of an essay!
 Write your JavaScript library and explain your reasoning in a `README.md` file.

 For example, you could write your library like this: